rtoy/auto-deploy-spec/README.md

 1. Commit these changes: `git commit -a -m "Prepare master branch for automatic build and deploy"`
 1. Publish the changes: `git push -f origin master`

-If it doesn't already exist, set up a `gh-pages` branch:
+If it doesn't already exist, set up a `gh-pages` branch.
+(The `deploy.sh` script will create one automatically, but doing it manually here will let us get everything set up correctly on GitHub in the following steps.)

 1. `git checkout -b gh-pages`
 1. `git push -f origin gh-pages`

-Now you need to change your default branch and setup github pages.
+Now you need to change your default branch and set up GitHub pages.

-1. Go to repo settings on GitHub: `https://github.com/<proj-name>/<repo-name>/settings`.
+1. Go to the repo's settings on GitHub: `https://github.com/<proj-name>/<repo-name>/settings`.
-1. On the "Options" page, scroll down to find "GitHub Pages" section and set the source to be "gh-pages branch".
+1. On the **Options** page, scroll down to find **GitHub Pages** section and set the source to be "gh-pages branch".
-1. On the "Branches" page, set the default branch to "master".
+1. On the **Branches** page, set the default branch to "master".

-Next, checkout your gh-pages branch, and change `.travis.yml` to be:
+Next, checkout your `gh-pages` branch, and change `.travis.yml` to be:

 ```yml
 # For the gh-pages branch, we don't need anything special except to